 The dry garden is at the entrance to the house.
 Being in the sun nearly all day makes this the hottest part of the house and perfect for the cacti and succulents that grow here.

 The courtyard forms the core of the building.
-Once established our vision is for it to be formal in structure but very informal in planting with a profusion of Mediterranean plants and herbs adding colour and a wonderful scent throughout the year.
-The central fountain will be surrounded by citrus trees making this the perfect spot to sit and relax.
+It’s formal in structure but very informal in planting, with a profusion of Mediterranean plants and herbs adding colour and a wonderful scent throughout the year.
+The central fountain is surrounded by citrus trees making this the perfect spot to sit and relax.

 The planting around the swimming pool is unobtrusive, leaving you with the impression of swimming in the olive grove.